abdelrahman-elkady/databases-02-assignment/README.md

-#CSEN 604 Assignment 2
+# CSEN 604 Assignment 2

-Gathering resources , commands and scripts for databases II Assignment
+Resources , commands and scripts for databases II Assignment